-The inactivation mechanisms of the solar radiation is based on direct UVB absorption (damaging the pathogenic DNA), optical inactivation (via reactive oxygen species) and thermal inactivation (denaturation) (Reed, 2004).
-A synergy between optical inactivation and thermal inactivation was signalled at temperatures between 40.50°C activation and thermal inactivation was signalled at temperatures between 40-50 °C (Reed, 2004; Wegelin et al., 1994).
-Several parameters are suggested to enhance the SODIS treatment: black background surface (to reflect sunlight) (Martín-Domínguez et al., 2005; Wegelin and Sommer, 1998), unscratched container material (diminish scattering) (Wegelin and De Stoop, 1999), added photosensitizers (increase production of oxygen reactive species) (Chilvers et al., 1999) and glass bottles (Duffy et al., 2004).
-Critics are focused on the potential leaching of plasticizers into the treated was the (De Stoop) and the potential leaching of plasticizers into the treated was an end of the potential leaching of plasticizers into the treated was an end of the potential leaching of plasticizers into the treated was an end of the potential leaching of plasticizers into the treated was an end of the potential leaching of plasticizers into the treated was an end of the potential leaching of plasticizers into the treated was an end of the potential leaching of plasticizers into the treated was an end of the potential leaching of plasticizers into the treated was an end of the potential leaching of plasticizers into the treated was an end of the potential leaching of plasticizers into the treated was an end of the potential leaching of plasticizers into the treated was an end of the potential leaching of plasticizers into the treated was an end of the potential leaching of plasticizers into the treated was an end of the potential leaching of plasticizers into the treated was an end of the potential leaching of plasticizers into the treated was an end of the potential leaching of plasticizers into the treated was an end of the potential leaching of plasticizers into the treated was an end of the potential leaching of plasticizers into the treated was an end of the potential leaching of plasticizers into the treated was an end of the potential leaching of the potential leaching of plasticizers into the potential leaching ter (Reed, 2004).
-However, Wegelin (2001) has shown that this is only the case at the outer surface of the bottles and not in the treated water.
+The inactivation mechanisms of the solar radiation is based on direct UVB absorption (damaging the pathogenic DNA), optical inactivation (via reactive oxygen species) and thermal inactivation (denaturation; Reed, 2004).
+A synergy between optical inactivation and thermal inactivation was signalled at temperatures between 40-50 °C (Reed, 2004; Wegelin et al., 1994).
+Several parameters were suggested to enhance the SODIS treatment: black background surface (to reflect sunlight; Martín-Domínguez et al., 2005; Wegelin and Sommer, 1998), unscratched container material (diminish scattering; Wegelin and De Stoop, 1999), added photosensitizers (increase production of oxygen reactive species; Chilvers et al., 1999) and glass bottles (Duffy et al., 2004).
+Critics are focused on the potential leaching of plasticizers into the treated water (Reed, 2004).
+However, Wegelin et al. (2001) has shown that this is only the case at the outer surface of the bottles and not in the treated water.

-In Figs. 5 and 6, a summary is given of the found removal efficiencies of SODIS for

-- 15 bacteria and viruses respectively.
-The majority of the research conditions lays between 40-65 °C and 4-6 h.
-For bacteria and viruses the log removal was between 1-9 and 0-4.3 respectively based on: Acra et al. (1990); Akvopedia (2013); Dejung et al. (2007); Fujioka and Yoneyama (2002); Heaselgrave et al. (2006); Joyce et al. (1996); Lonnen (2005); Martín-Domínguez et al. (2005); McGuigan et al. (2012); Meyer and Reed (2004); Sodis.ch (2011).
-The majority of the results are centred around 2.5-5 - log removal and 1-4 log removal for bacteria and viruses respectively.
+In Figs. 5 and 6, a summary is given of the found removal efficiencies of SODIS for bacteria (E. coli) and viruses (mostly echovirus and bacteriophage) respectively.
+The majority of the research conditions lies between 40-65 °C and 4-6 h.
+For bacteria and viruses the log removal was between 1-9 and 0-4.3 respectively (Acra et al., 1990; Akvopedia, 2013; Dejung et al., 2007; Fujioka and Yoneyama, 2002; Heaselgrave et al., 2006; Joyce et al., 1996; Lonnen et al., 2005; Martín-Domínguez et al., 2005; McGuigan et al., 2012; Meyer and Reed, 2004; Sodis.ch, 2011).
+The majority of the results are centred around 2.5-5 log removal for bacteria and 1-4 log removal for viruses respectively.